ckaestne/seai/assignments/G2_tradeoffs/assignment04.md

 The report should include the name of all students who contributed to the assignment and answer the following questions in clearly labeled sections of the document:

-* Two AI/ML techniques considered
+* Techniques (brief): Name the two AI/ML techniques considered and provide a link to your implementation and the learning libraries uses
 * Problem (max .5 pages): Problem and dataset analyzed.
 If it is the same as assignment G1, a single line stating that is sufficient.
 * Measurement (max 3 pages): A list of all measures considered, a description of how the measurement was performed, and the measurement results for both techniques.
 The description should be detailed enough that an experienced developer could reproduce them.
 Not all qualities are easily measurable -- discuss limitations where needed and provide a best effort measurement.
-* Recommendation (max 1 page): A discussion and justification why one technique should be preferred over the other, grounded in the measurements and the movie recommendation scenario.
+* Recommendation (max 1 page): A discussion and justification why one technique should be preferred over the other, grounded in the measurements and the movie streaming scenario.
 If there are tradeoffs, explain how you arrived at your recommendation.
 You may make additional assumptions (e.g., financial resources of the company) as long as you clearly document them.
 * Alternative scenario (max 2 pages): Describe a different problem and dataset for which you recommend the other technique.
 Provide measurement results for this scenario as well (explaining differences in measurement if needed).
 Justify why the technique should be preferred.
 * Discussion (max .5 page): Reflect on your work and discuss limitations of your measurement strategy, if any.
 In case you had more time or would start over, what would you change?